joesolly/Music-FFT-Visualizer/README.md

 There are several different visual algorithms to choose between.
 There is a server that runs by default on port 8080 that allows you to easily change the display algorithm.

-## Resin.io
+## balena.io

-Visit resin.io for information about what the service provides.
-Essentially, you can create an account and push a copy of this repository to your resin git project, and you will be up and running.
+Visit balena.io for information about what the service provides.
+Essentially, you can create an account and push a copy of this repository to your balena git project, and you will be up and running.

 # Installation